mendersoftware/mender-docs/02.Overview/15.Taxonomy/docs.md

 this state is not allowed to communicate with the Mender server and will not receive any updates.

+* _Release_ - A set of one or more Artifacts with the same Artifact name.
+Used by the Mender server to assign the right Artifact to a given Device based on software and hardware compatibility.

 * _Update Module_ - An extension to the Mender client for supporting a new type software update, such as a package manager, container or bootloader.